-Figure 4-18 Employment Sensitivity - VHT
+Figure 4-17 Employment Sensitivity - VHT

-- > There is an increase in traffic volumes on Escarpment Drive, Tripoli Way and Calderwood Road (between Tripoli Way and eastern boundary of CUDP) due to the increase in CUDP yield. - In order to accommodate additional traffic associated with the proposed modification, road widening is proposed for Calderwood Road, from Tripoli Way to the eastern boundary of the CUDP, from 2-lanes to 4-lanes.
-The requirement to upgrade Calderwood Road is anticipated to coincide with the opening of Calderwood Town Centre (retail) and Tripoli Way works, which is anticipated to occur around 2026-2028, depending on market conditions and development approvals. - > No significant change is observed in V/C ratio of all roads within the area of influence due to the increase in CUDP yield. - > The CUDP yield increase will not impact on the road infrastructure requirements identified in the WCC VPA discussions. - > Local employment in Calderwood has a net positive impact on the road network.
+- > Road links recommended to be upgraded in the TMAP do not require additional upgrades due to the increase in CUDP yield. - Other key access roads to CUDP do not require additional upgrades due to the increase in CUDP yield. - No significant change is observed in V/C ratio of all roads within the area of influence due to the increase in CUDP yield. - The CUDP yield increase would not impact the road infrastructure requirements identified in the WCC VPA discussions. - > Local employment in Calderwood has a net positive impact on the road network.